Mjz86/c_colon/mcc.md

-- inheritance graph: a graph with nodes representing a class and all of its subobjects, and arcs connecting each node with its direct bases.
+- inheritance graph: a graph with nodes representing a class and all of its sub-objects, and arcs connecting each node with its direct bases.

-- inheritance graph order: the ordering on a class object and all its subobjects obtained by a depth-first traversal of its inheritance graph, from the most-derived class object to base objects, where:
+- inheritance graph order: the ordering on a class object and all its sub-objects obtained by a depth-first traversal of its inheritance graph, from the most-derived class object to base objects, where:

-    - no node is visited more than once. (so, a virtual base subobject, and all of its base subobjects, will be visited only once.)
+    - no node is visited more than once. (so, a virtual base sub-object, and all of its base sub-objects, will be visited only once.)

-    - the subobjects of a node are visited in the order in which they were declared. (so, given class a : public b, public c, a is walked first, then b and its subobjects, and then c and its subobjects.)
+    - the sub-objects of a node are visited in the order in which they were declared. (so, given class a : public b, public c, a is walked first, then b and its sub-objects, and then c and its sub-objects.)

     - note that the traversal may be preorder or postorder. unless otherwise specified, preorder (derived classes before their bases) is intended.